tokio-rs/axum/README.md

 - Ease of use.
 Building web apps in Rust should be as easy as `async fn handle(Request) -> Response`.
-- Solid foundation. axum is built on top of tower and makes it easy to plug in any middleware from the [tower] and [tower-http] ecosystem.
+- Solid foundation. axum is built on top of [tower] and [hyper] and makes it easy to plug in any middleware from the tower and [tower-http] ecosystem.
-- Focus on routing, extracting data from requests, and generating responses.
-Tower middleware can handle the rest.
+- Focus on routing, extracting data from requests, and generating responses. tower middleware can handle the rest.
 - Macro free core.
 Macro frameworks have their place but axum focuses on providing a core that is macro free.